-Our plan of operation is to continue implementing our business strategy, continue research and development of LTI-03 and LTI-01 and any other product candidates we may acquire or develop and continue to expand our research pipeline and our internal research and development capabilities.
+Our plan of operation is to continue implementing our business strategy, continue research and development of LTI-03 and any other product candidates we may acquire or develop and continue to expand our research pipeline and our internal research and development capabilities.
 We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the preclinical activities and clinical trials of our current and future product candidates.
 In addition, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or terminate our research and development programs or future commercialization efforts.
 Our future capital requirements will depend on many factors, including:

-- the scope, timing, progress, costs, and results of discovery, preclinical development, and clinical trials for our current and future product candidates: - the number of clinical trials required for regulatory approval of our current and future product candidates; - the costs, timing, and outcome of regulatory review of any of our current and future product candidates; - the cost of manufacturing clinical and commercial supplies of our current and future product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - our ability to maintain existing, and establish new, strategic collaborations, licensing, or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - expenses to attract, hire and retain, skilled personnel; - the costs of operating as a public company; - if our product candidates are approved, our ability to establish a commercially viable pricing structure and obtain approval for coverage and adequate reimbursement from third-party and government payors; - the effect of competing technological and market developments; - the extent to which we acquire or invest in businesses, products, and technologies; and - unfavorable global economic conditions, which may exacerbate the magnitude of the factors discussed above.
+- the scope, timing, progress, costs, and results of discovery, preclinical development, and clinical trials for our current and future product candidates; - the number of clinical trials required for regulatory approval of our current and future product candidates; - the costs, timing, and outcome of regulatory review of any of our current and future product candidates;

+- the cost of manufacturing clinical and commercial supplies of our current and future product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - our ability to maintain existing, and establish new, strategic collaborations, licensing, or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - expenses to attract, hire and retain, skilled personnel; - the costs of operating as a public company; - if our product candidates are approved, our ability to establish a commercially viable pricing structure and obtain approval for coverage and adequate reimbursement from third-party and government payors; - the effect of competing technological and market developments; - the extent to which we acquire or invest in businesses, products, and technologies; and - unfavorable global economic conditions, which may exacerbate the magnitude of the factors discussed above.

 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of the product candidates.
-As of March 31, 2024, we had cash and cash equivalents of \$12.0 million.
-Based on our research and development plans, and using the proceeds from the Offering, we believe that our existing cash and cash equivalents, will be sufficient to fund our operations into the second half of 2025.
+As of June 30, 2024, we had cash and cash equivalents of \$21.9 million.
+Based on our current operating plan, we believe that our existing cash and cash equivalents as of June 30, 2024 will enable us to fund our operating expenses and capital expenditure requirements for at least twelve months from the date of issuance of these condensed consolidated financial statements.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.